iDigBio/idb-backend/idb/stats/readme.md

 Aggregation of telemetry stats is done by systemd job fired by systemd timer, `idb-interaction-telemetry-aggregator` (in this repo).
 The code lives [here](https://github.com/iDigBio/idb-backend/blob/master/idb/stats/collect.py).

 for telemtry stats, it defaults to `now()` back to 24 hours previously.
-To pass another date:
+To pass another date (but still hard-coded to the "24 hours previous" limit):
 ```
 idb -vv collect-stats -d 2020-02-18
 ```